Tested: RST Pro Series Adventure-X Airbag jacket and trousers review

 RST Pro Series Adventure-X Airbag review: Verdict

-Any bike kit is a compromise between warmth, ventilation and waterproofing, and while the focus of this gear is on warmer weather riding, there’s no compromise in safety.
+Any bike kit is a compromise between warmth, ventilation and waterproofing, and while the focus of this gear is on warmer weather riding, there’s a good amount of protection in the jacket at least.

 If this were a premium-priced brand without the airbag I’d be singing its praises at £500 thanks to the great build-quality, AA safety rating (the non-airbag version is certified to the same level), brilliant ventilation and overall high spec.

-But considering it has the airbag built in, it’s outstanding.
+But considering it has the airbag built in, it’s outstanding value.

-Keeping in mind the fact that you need to pay £120 per year for the In&Motion subscription, or £399 to buy it outright, this is not cheap, but it is a hell of a lot of product for the money.
+Keeping in mind the fact that you need to pay £120 per year for the In&Motion subscription, or £399 to buy it outright, this is not cheap, but it is a lot of product for the money.

 The waterproofing means it’s not going to be right for everybody – this isn’t a year-round commuter suit – but that’s the compromise that had to be made for the strong ventilation.
 For summer rides on my S1000XR, this kit is perfect, and if I were exploring further afield, I’d be happy to chuck an over-suit in my luggage.